When signing in to your account, the first page you are taken to is your Dashboard.

 - Import Terms lets you add strings to your POEditor project from localization files stored on your computer.
 You can choose to add terms only, to add terms and translations, and to overwrite old translations.
 The supported localization formats are the following: Gettext (.po, .pot), Excel (.xls, .xlsx), Android Resources (.xml), Apple Strings (.strings), iOS Xliff (.xliff), Microsoft Resource (.resx, .resw), Java Properties (.properties) and JSON (.json).

 To group strings on import according to specific localization needs, you can use the POEditor tagging system.
 Setting tags on import is useful during translation, because it offers personalized term filtering options, and also on export, because it lets you download language files with specific groups of localized strings from your POEditor translation project.

-The POEditor localization management platform makes it possible to localize GitHub, Bitbucket and GitLab projects by clicking on the links located in the blue box, on the Import terms page.
+The POEditor localization management platform makes it possible to localize GitHub, Bitbucket, GitLab and VSTS projects by clicking on the links located in the blue box, on the Import terms page.
 You will be able to connect POEditor with your account on these code hosting services and import or export terms and translations to and from POEditor.